gokeeng/dynamodb-singletable-poc/README.md

 This repository is a focused proof-of-concept.
 It demonstrates:

-- Single table design with multiple entity types
+- Single table design with multiple entity types and access patterns
 - Efficient access patterns using GSIs (Global Secondary Indexes)
 - TypeScript models with strong typing
 - A small service layer abstraction (CustomerService, OrderService)